TI, Abatement: What Does It Mean?

 - The more years you sign, the bigger TI you will get

 - Theoretically: the costs of TI the landlord spends is amortized back in rental rate, which means the tenant is paying for it over time

-- This is a very nice benefit for the tenant to keep cash as a resource, and let landlord cash out of pocket for the space to be build out
+- This is a very nice benefit for the tenant to keep cash as a resource, and let the landlord spend cash out of pocket for the space to be built out

 What is Abatement?
 Free Rent.